openvinotoolkit/datumaro/docs/formats/ade20k2020_user_manual.md

 - The following attributes are supported on the masks:
   - `occluded` (boolean): whether the object is occluded by another object.
   - `part_level` (int): part level of objects on the masks.
-  - other boolean user attributes can be specified in the annotation file `*_atr.txt`
+  - other arbitrary boolean user attributes can be specified in the annotation file `<image_name>.json`

 # Load ADE20K dataset